gafajardogr/ShinyApplicationReproduciblePitch/README.md

 ## Shiny Application

-Folder shiny-application contais sources for Shiny Application.
+Folder: https://github.com/gafajardogr/ShinyApplicationReproduciblePitch/ contais sources for Shiny Application.
 Main idea of this application is to create Fake Contacts Generator that could help into some apllication testing.
 URL to check application

 ## Reproducible Pitch

-Folder: https://github.com/gafajardogr/ShinyApplicationReproduciblePitch/ reproducible-pitch-presentation contais sources for Reproducible Pitch that describes the mtcar explorer Application.
+reproducible-pitch-presentation contais sources for Reproducible Pitch that describes the mtcar explorer Application.

 URL to check presentation: https://gafajardog.shinyapps.io/ShinyApplicationReproduciblePitch/